Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 Enjoy a leisurely stroll alongside the seafront as you enjoy the views over the Thermaic Gulf.
 When the sun sets, check out the vibrant tavernas and restaurants at the Ladadika district.

 For drinks, head to the upscale bars that overlook the sunken gardens of Agios Ioannis.
 Ano Poli is one of the oldest parts of town and consists of quaint, colourful, Ottoman-era houses, many of which have been converted into charming stores, guesthouses, and eateries.

 Thessaloniki airport offers onward flight routes to numerous destinations across Europe.
 Alternatively, you can find a cheap flight back to Athens with a Greek domestic airline for your return flight onwards.

 Ancient Civilisations & Beautiful Islands

 Best time to travel: Shoulder season months (May, June and September)

-This Greek island hopping itinerary takes you to all of the classic Greek island destinations – the romantic sunsets of Santorini, the glamorous beaches of Mykonos, and the secluded paradise of Koufonisia.
+This 10 day Greece itinerary takes you to some of the most beloved Greek island destinations.
+From the romantic sunsets of Santorini to the glamorous beaches of Mykonos, and the secluded paradise of Koufonisia.

 Days One and Two: Athens